Jacotsu/polibeepsync/docs/source/index.rst

 Milano, which purpose is to sync the files loaded by professors onto the `BeeP platform <https://beep.metid.polimi.it>`_.

-This software is in the planning stage and the documentation is under construction.
+This software is in the beta stage and the documentation is under construction.